01618830666

 It is possible to sell a property at auction in the UK

-if it has Japanese knotweed within 7 meters of the house, It may be more difficult to find a buyer.
-Moreover, Japanese knotweed is considered a highly invasive plant and may cause damage to buildings.
+If it has Japanese knotweed within 7 meters of the house, it may be more difficult to find a buyer.
+Moreover, Japanese knotweed is considered highly invasive and may damage buildings.
 Many mortgage lenders and insurers will not cover properties affected by Japanese knotweed.
-It is important to disclose the presence of Japanese knotweed to potential buyers and to provide a management plan for dealing with the infestation.
+It is important to disclose the presence of Japanese knotweed to potential buyers and provide a management plan to address the infestation.

 .
-Japanese knotweed on or near a property can make it challenging to obtain a mortgage or insurance and make it difficult to sell the property.
+Japanese knotweed on or near a property can make it challenging to obtain a mortgage or insurance and to sell the property.
 Treating and removing Japanese knotweed can also be significant, and this cost can deter potential buyers.

 The extent of the devaluation of a property

-It can depend on the location and condition of the property, as well as the severity of the infestation.
-Properties in desirable locations or good condition may see less of a decrease in value than properties in less desirable locations or poor condition.
+It can depend on the property’s location and condition, as well as the severity of the infestation.
+Properties in desirable locations or good condition may see a smaller decrease in value than properties in less desirable locations or poor condition.
 The closer the Knotweed is to the house or structure, the more severe the devaluation may be.

 Please note that the presence of Japanese knotweed does not mean that a property will not sell.
-However, it can make selling the property harder, as it may be sold for less than it would be if the infestation were not present.
-We recommend that you disclose the presence of Japanese knotweed to potential buyers and provide a management plan for dealing with the infestation.
+However, it can make selling the property harder, as it may sell for less than it would if the infestation were not present.
+We recommend that you disclose the presence of Japanese knotweed to potential buyers and provide a management plan to address the infestation.

 Usually, if a management plan and insurance-backed guarantee are in place, securing funds for the property should be no problem.